IN SEARCH OF ANCIENT MANUSCRIPTS

 During those three months, Tregelles memorized the entire manuscript, going home each day and writing down what he had memorized.

-Returning to Leipzig, Tregelles published his findings.
-The Pope was furious at having been outwitted, but was powerless to do anything about it.
-Finally, Pope Pius XI allowed the manuscript to be photographed in 1859.
+Finally, Pope Pius XI allowed the manuscript to be photographed in 1889 so that it would be accessible to scholars.
 It is now considered to have been written at about 350 A.D.

 In 1834, a young theology student decided to write his thesis paper on the sermons of a Syrian theologian of an earlier century named Father Ephraem (1553).